How to Fail the Driving Test

 - Reverse parallel parking tutorial

-It is likely that you will only be asked to perform a bay park if your chosen test centre has suitable parking bays or another test centre within driving distance in test the test time available has parking bays.
+It is likely that you will only be asked to perform a reverse bay park if your chosen test centre has suitable parking bays or another test centre within driving distance in test the test time available has parking bays.
+The new driving test which includes forward bay parking makes use of local supermarket or hotel car parks.
 Manoeuvres are part of the driving test where you are the one that has complete control.
 It is important that the car is kept as slow as possible so as to keep complete control.
 All round constant observation is essential in case you need to stop for oncoming traffic or pedestrians.
 Manoeuvres need to be practiced so as you are completely confident with them.
 Complete and in-depth tutorials for all manoeuvres can be found in the Driving test tutorials section.

 Fail the driving test due to Inadequate clearance